HermanMartinus/justsketchme-frontend/_posts/2021-05-05-cool-mermaid-movies-to-check-out.md

 **A Mermaid in Paris**

-Okay so this one is a bit, for lack of a better word, hipster but it's a lovely and inspiring experience nonetheless.
+Okay so this one, for lack of a better word, is a bit hipster but it's a lovely and inspiring experience nonetheless.

 After stumbling upon a mermaid in dire need of a rescuer, a man takes her in and slowly starts falling in love with her.